awsdocs/aws-storagegateway-user-guide/doc_source/appliance-rack-mount.md

 1. Plug an Ethernet cable into the `em1` port to provide an always\-on internet connection\.
 The `em1` port is the first of the four physical network ports on the rear, from left to right\.
+**Note**
+The hardware appliance doesn't support VLAN trunking\.
+Set up the switch port to which you are connecting the hardware appliance as a non\-trunked VLAN port\.

 1. Plug in the keyboard and monitor\.